Left Lockdown Sceptics interviews Andy Libson, an American anti-lockdown high school teacher and revolutionary socialist

 4. As a socialist teacher you have been campaigning to re-open schools.
 How has that campaign been going?

 I think we need to get back to our source of power – our workplace and centers where we congregate to do work – immediately and begin figuring out how we can stop what is coming.
 The remote learning experience we are going through right now is not a momentary mirage of a world trying to escape COVID.
 What we are witnessing and participating in (as either educator or student) is the future of education that is preparing future workers for what work will be like in the coming years: remote, on a screen, mediated through data flow and transmission, overseen, monitored and directed by AI.
-Students are experiencing education (seperated, individualized, isolated, controlled and obscure) as they will experience their future work.
+Students are experiencing education (separated, individualized, isolated, controlled and obscure) as they will experience their future work.

 Participating in remote learning today isn’t ‘safer’, it’s actually far more dangerous to all our futures.
 It means our lives will be more separated, more surveilled, more scrutinized and more controlled than ever before.
 Physical schools will be replaced with laptops and drop-in centers.
 Teachers will be replaced with screens and AI.
 Education itself will be a lifelong chase, not of learning, but of job skills so each worker can compete in a global labor market where ever-centralized capitalist centers get their pick of the litter to screen for and exploit workers not as a class but as an isolated worker connected via a screen.